Request for Proposals: Equity Workforce Training Implementation

 Other Resources

 MassCEC will look favorably on applications that propose data-driven approaches and leverage pre-existing resources from the robust workforce development and clean energy sectors in the Commonwealth of Massachusetts.
-Applicants are advised to use the following and additional resources to inform their applications:
+Applicants are advised to use Powering the Future: A Massachusetts Clean Energy Workforce Needs Assessment along with the following additional resources to inform their applications:

 Workforce Development